About the Teachers - College for Kids

-John Velis, B.S.-mathematics, secondary certifications in mathematics and science, with over 25 years in education, information technology, web site design and is currently an instructor at NMC in Computer Information Technology.
+John Velis, B.S.-mathematics, secondary certifications in mathematics and science, with 25+ years in education, information technology, web site design, is a Computer Information Technology instructor at NMC and a recipient of the 2016-17 NISOD award for teaching excellence.
 He is an active coach and mentor for various unmanned vehicle and robotics teams.

 Rebecca Walters, B.A., K-12 certified, currently teaches American Foods, Global Foods, and Creative Living at West Middle School.
 She has been a part of TCAPS since 2008.

-Janine Winkler, B.S.-elementary education, is a fourth grade teacher at Grand Traverse Area Catholic Schools, having facilitated hands-on science investigations in Michigan for almost 30 years.
+Janine Winkler, B.S.-elementary education, currently teaches fourth grade at GTACS, having facilitated hands-on science investigations in Michigan for almost 30 years.